diegomanuel/binance-to-google-sheets/README.md

 ## Some background: Why this tool had ever to come alive?!

 I needed a way to have Binance data directly available at my Google Spreadsheet.
-First, I've looked for several existing solutions, but none provided me the _freedom_ and _confidence_ that I wanted for this kind of _delicate_ stuff (you know what I mean, right? =)
+First, I've looked for several existing solutions, but none provided me the _freedom_, _confidence_ and _privacy_ that I want for this kind of _delicate_ stuff.
+It's a requirement for me that requests to Binance go **directly** from my spreadsheet to its API without **any** intermediary _service_ in between (most than Google itself in where the spreadsheet resides, of course).
 So I decided to write my own code, all from scratch, with only my will and my javascript knownledge aboard..
-..and I was sooo happy with the results that I simply decided to share it to the world! :tada:
+..and I was so happy with the results that I simply decided to share it to the world! :tada:

 ## Disclaimer